eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 ## Why bpftime: security and flexibility (2m)

 Let's move on to the security implications of kernel eBPF.
 Running eBPF in the kernel demands root access, and this, naturally, enlarges the attack surface.
-It's a bit like giving someone the keys to your house; there's always a risk, no matter how much you trust the locks.
-This risk includes nasty stuff like container escapes, where malicious code breaks out of its confined space into other parts of the system.

 Now, let's glance at this chart [refer to Figure 1].
 It shows a tally of eBPF-related security vulnerabilities, known as CVEs, from the past decade.
 Notice how the verifier, which is supposed to be the gatekeeper ensuring only safe eBPF programs run, is actually where most CVEs were found.
 It's a sobering reminder that complexity can breed security gaps.